redhat-developer/devspaces/.github/ISSUE_TEMPLATE/where-to-report-issues.md

 ---
 name: "⚠️ Where to report issues ?"
-about: Do not reporting issues here.
+about: Do not report issues here.
 Use https://issues.redhat.com/browse/CRW
 title: Issues must to be filed in CRW JIRA
 labels: ''
 assignees: ''